 Forensic Science Technicians, also known as Crime Lab Technicians, collect and analyze evidence from crime scenes; and if needed testify in court to their findings as expert witnesses.
 They must be detail oriented and precise as they perform their daily duties.
 Forensic Science Technicians may choose to specialize in a field (such as DNA testing or testing firearms) or perform a wide range of duties in many fields as a generalist.
 Larger labs in large cities frequently prefer crime lab technician specialists, but smaller organizations and smaller cities will need generalist who is able to perform a variety of crime lab testing tasks.
+If you are very critical and analytical, high is the chance you’d do really well playing 카지노 사이트 online.

 Understand the working environment for a crime lab technician